shijithpk/music-discovery/README.md

 ### Things to keep in mind

-* **Don't change the playlist name from inside Spotify**.
+* **Don't change the playlist name inside Spotify**.
 The script uses a fixed pattern for the name ie. 'New Music for \< your Spotify user id \>'.
 So next time the script runs, if it can't find a playlist with that exact name, it'll create a new one.
 You can change the name though by going into the script and modifying the line:
 `playlist_title_to_update = 'New Music for ' + current_user_id`.

 ### Further customization